-"Watts Liabilities" means (i) Liabilities of Watts under this Agreement or any Ancillary Agreement, (ii) Liabilities, other than Circor Liabilities, incurred in connection with the operation of the Watts Business, whether arising before, on or after the Distribution Date, and (iii) Liabilities listed on Schedule L-2 attached hereto.
+"Watts Liabilities" means (i) Liabilities of Watts under this Agreement or any Ancillary Agreement and (ii) Liabilities, other than Circor Liabilities, incurred in connection with the operation of the Watts Business, whether arising before, on or after the Distribution Date, including without limitation the Liabilities listed on Schedule L-2 attached hereto.

-ARTICLE II-THE DISTRIBUTION
+ARTICLE II - THE DISTRIBUTION

-Section 2.01 Actions to be Taken Prior to the Distribution.
+Section 2.01.
+Actions to be Taken Prior to the Distribution.

-Watts and Circor shall take the following actions before the Distribution $\mathsf{Date}$ :
+Watts and Circor shall take the following actions before the Distribution $\mbox{Date:}$

-- (a) Watts and Circor shall prepare, and Circor shall file with the Commission, the Form 10, which shall include the Information Statement.
+(a) Watts and Circor shall prepare, and Circor shall file with the Commission, the Form 10, which shall include the Information Statement.
 The Information Statement shall set forth appropriate disclosure concerning Circor, the Distribution and any other appropriate matters.
 Watts and Circor shall use all reasonable efforts to cause the Form 10 to become effective under the Exchange Act.
-Watts shall mail the Information Statement to the holders of Watts Common Stock as of the Record Date. - (b) Watts and Circor shall cooperate in preparing, filing with the Commission under the Securities Act and causing to become effective as of the Distribution Date any registration statements or amendments thereto that are appropriate to reflect the establishment of or amendments to any employee benefit plan contemplated by the Benefits Agreement. - (c) Watts and Circor shall by means of a stock split or stock distribution cause the number of outstanding shares of Circor Common Stock to be equal to the number of shares to be distributed in the Distribution. - (d) Circor shall prepare, file and pursue an application to permit listing of the Circor Common Stock on the New York Stock Exchange.
+Watts shall mail the Information Statement to the holders of Watts Common Stock as of the Record Date.

+(b) Watts and Circor shall cooperate in preparing, filing with the Commission under the Securities Act and causing to become effective as of the Distribution Date any registration statements or amendments thereto that are appropriate to reflect the establishment of or amendments to any employee benefit plan of Circor.

+(c) Watts and Circor shall by means of a stock split or stock distribution cause the number of outstanding shares of Circor Common Stock to be equal to the number of shares to be distributed in the Distribution.

+(d) Circor shall prepare, file and pursue an application to permit listing of the Circor Common Stock on the New York Stock Exchange.

-Watts' Board of Directors shall, in its sole discretion, establish the Record Date and the Distribution Date and any appropriate procedures in connection with the Distribution.
+Section 2.02.
+Watts Board Action; Conditions Precedent to the establish the Record Date and the Distribution Date and any appropriate procedures in connection with the Distribution.
 In no event shall the Distribution occur unless the following conditions shall have been satisfied or waived by both Watts and Circor: